timothyrubin/DependencyLDA/Readme.txt

 ______________________________________________________
 OVERVIEW:

-I've done my best to put everything together into a reasonably neat package.
-All code is currently configured to run on the 'Yahoo_Arts_Split01' evaluation dataset.
-The code is pre-configured to Train and Test using the Dependency-LDA model, with the same parameter settings used for the the dataset in our paper, but with fewer training/testing samples.
+All code is currently configured to run on the 'Yahoo_Health_Split01' evaluation dataset included in the package.
+For training, the code is currently configured to Train the following:
+	- word->label distributions (\phi) used for all models (Dependency-LDA, Prior-LDA and Flat-LDA)
+	- label->topic distributions (\phi') for use with the Dependency-LDA model.
+Parameters for the label->topic distributions will need to be changed to train the Prior-LDA model.
+For testing, the code is currently configured to run both the Dependency-LDA and Prior-LDA model.
+Changing a couple of the Prior-LDA parameters will allow testing of the Flat-LDA model.

 The code should run out-of-the-box if you are on a Macintosh.
 If you are not on a mac, you will need to re-compile all of the mex code and put the samplers in the corresponding directories.